anachioca/WebDev-OnlineStore/README.md

 ## Requirements:
 * The system must have 2 types of users: Clients and Administrators.
   * Administrators are responsible for registering/managing administrators, customers, and products/services provided.
-The application already comes with an account admin with password admin.
+The application already comes with an account admin@gmail.com with password admin.
 Admins are a special kind of user.
   * Customers are users who access the system to buy products/services.
 * The admin record includes: name, id, phone, email and password.
 * Each customer's record includes: name, id, address, phone, email and password.
 * Product/services records includes: name, id, photo, description, price, size, quantity (in stock), quantity sold.
 * Selling Products: Products are selected, their quantity chosen, and are included in a cart.
 Products are purchased using a credit card number (any number is accepted by the system).
 The quantity of product sold is subtracted from the quantity in stock and added to the quantity sold.
 Carts are emptied only on payment or by customers.
-* Product Management: Administrators can create/update/read/delete new products and services.
+* Product Management: Administrators can create/update/read/delete products and services.
 * Your functionality: In this website, for all plants in the sales catalog, there will be a small manual on how to take care of it.
 * The system must provide accessibility requirements and provide good usability.
 The system must be responsive.